compono/idibu-api/UPP/styling.md

 The second step of the posting process involves the entry of extra fields into the <a href="https://github.com/oneworldmarket/idibu-api/blob/master/posting-api/pcp.md" target="_blank">PCP</a>.
 To style this step, you also need to provide us with a single CSS file.

 ### 3. Success Message
 After completing the posting process successfully, a static HTML page displays a success message.
-By default, this message reads: "Thank you for finishing the posting.
+By default this message reads: "Thank you for finishing the posting.
 We will send you an email if any of the postings encounter any issues."

 ### Achieving Various Styling Results
 You have the flexibility to achieve different styling results by customising the CSS files.
 Below is a very basic example of an alternatively styled page: